LightFiLimited/lf-documentation/docs/sensors/index.md

 The sensor requires a configuration with a LightFi BASE sensor in order to be visible on the BACnet network.

 If BACnet enabled, this sensor will appear as a BACnet/IP device on the BACnet network created by the BACnet router internal to the BASE sensor ([BACnet object description](BACnet.md/#lightfi-x1)).

+### Power

+Pressing on the front face of the sensor will activate the button - you will hear a click.
+Use this button to turn the sensor:

+  - ON: press the front face once, blue LED will blink once
+  - OFF: double press the front face, blue LED will blink twice

 ## Install guide